 Laser Vs Plastic Surgery For Becker’s Nevus

-Becker’s nevus typically develops during puberty and continues to grow in size and pigmentation till the age of 25 to 30 years.
+Becker’s nevus typically develops during puberty and continues to grow in size and pigmentation for several years.

 No. However, some rare familial cases have been reported.